backstage/backstage/docs/features/search/declarative-integration.md

           lineClamp: 3
 ```

-The `createSearchResultItemExtension` function return an Backstage's extension representation as follows:
+The `createSearchResultItemExtension` function returns a Backstage's extension representation as follows:

 ```ts
 {